DMUCTNOTOSWWGS/larryshell/README.md

 ## What does LarryShell do?

 LarryShell modifies `bash` to create a more affluent command-line interface, complete with a response telling you whether or not you are rich or poor depending on whether or not the previous command you ran was successful.
-LarryShell also sasses you and calls you bad if your command does not run successfully.  **New Feature:** LarryShell now keeps score, just like the real Larry.
-Typing a correct command earns our hero and protagonist Larry one point, while an incorrect command yields a point to Devon on top of the sass you will receive.
+LarryShell also sasses you and calls you bad if your command does not run successfully.
+The complete changelogs can be found in the release history.

 ## Running LarryShell
 ### From source